Skip to content

 What Is a Deposition Transcription?
 (And Why It Matters in Court)

-Depositions are often portrayed in media as verbal standoffs rife with palpable tension.
-In reality, though, most depositions are boring and nothing like TV.
-However, that does not mean they are no less important in a court proceeding.
+Depositions are often portrayed in the media as verbal standoffs rife with palpable tension.
+In reality, however, most depositions are tedious and far from what you see on TV.
+However, that does not mean they are no less critical in a court proceeding.
 As a result, capturing every word someone says during a deposition is very important.

 A deposition transcription is a written version of a witness’s sworn, out-of-court testimony during a legal process.
 Legal transcriptionists create these documents by transcribing the audio recordings from the depositions.

-Deposition transcriptions are helpful in the discovery phase of a legal case, as they can help attorneys analyze witness statements more thoroughly.
+Deposition transcriptions are helpful during the discovery phase of a legal case, as they enable attorneys to analyze witness statements more thoroughly and accurately.
 Ditto’s legal transcription services include a wide range of options, including depositions, to ensure that your legal documents are managed with accuracy, punctuality, and confidentiality.

 Lawyers can use these transcripts as reference materials during trial preparation, and our clients appreciate the services we provide.
-For example, on a recent project, Ditto client Steven T. Mandelaris, Esq. said, “Great work!
-The best transcription!!!
-Prompt and accurate transcription.”
+For example, on a recent project, Ditto client Steven T. Mandelaris, Esq. said:

 How Are Deposition Transcripts Used in Court?